 - Recommended reasonable accommodations

 The documentation should be prepared by a professional.
 It should be in the form of an assessment rather than a statement.
-The documentation should be dated within the last five years; however the five year rule may be waived for students with disabilities that are considered to be stable.
+The documentation should be dated within the last three years; however the three year rule may be waived for students with disabilities that are considered to be stable.